Skip to content

 The World Cancer Research Fund (WCRF) recommends the following for cancer prevention and for health and wellbeing after cancer treatment.

 1. Be a healthy weight - After choosing not to smoke, being a healthy weight is one of the most important ways you can reduce your risk of cancer and other health conditions such as diabetes and heart disease.
-The WCRF Be a Healthy Weight guide can be found here.
+View the WCRF Be a Healthy Weight Guide.